Canon SX720 vs Samsung NX500

 It is notable that the NX500 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX720 does not feature such an accessory-socket.

-Both the SX720 and the NX500 have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the NX500 have been discontinued, but can regularly be found used on ebay.
 The SX720 was replaced by the Canon SX730, while the NX500 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Samsung websites.
+Further information on the features and operation of the SX720 and NX500 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Samsung NX500 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX720 or the Samsung NX500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.